 There are two training courses (which are currently free) you can complete online:

-Again, if you need a hand answering any of the online questions, just telephone me or any of my lawyers.
+Again, if you need a hand answering any of the online questions, just telephone the law firm.